 Today I’d like to bring up a sensitive topic which deserves all our attention.
 It’s about our priorities in this hobby.
 Are we into audio gear or do we value the actual music more?
 With so many enthusiasts quitting their hobbies and selling off their hifi-possessions at massive losses, this seems to be a valid question to ask.
 I spent some time in the last couple of weeks scanning the For Sale/Trade sections of major audio forums.

 I’m contemplating what drives many audiophiles to constantly buy and sell – is it the quest for perfect sound, the never ending search for the holy grail of sonic nirvana?
 Is it pride of ownership, collector instinct?
 Or are we led by some sort of new toy syndrome?
 Maybe even a lack of brick and mortar stores to audition before purchasing.
 Or could it be too much choice that simply overwhelms us?
 I admit I’m affected by this problem, too.
 For me it is curiosity of the unknown.
 As a technophilic I just love experimenting and being at the cutting edge of technology.
-Fortunately my wife and kids take care of my sanity :)
+Fortunately my kids take care of my sanity :)

 Now, I’d like to hand over to my friend Alex because he’s got an important message to share about audio gear versus music.